GrimmReaper1O1/questionnaire_comercial/README.md

 out myself.
 If you don't like it, I'm sorry but I did my best and I don't have a development team.
 It will be completed as soon as possible.

+My appologies the previous questionnaire.sql file needed alteration to not require usernames and passwords in pre-existance.
+The current one only needs you to create a database called questionnaire.
+After this the database can be fully loaded.
+Again...
+My bad.

 Incomplete version 10.5 is the most current and stable version though there are minor bugs with pages other than the questionnaire.
 The page could use a bit more finess with the default styling; however, I don't consider this important at this stage.